Classification of rank two weak Fano bundles on del Pezzo threefolds of degree four: Introduction

+Furthermore, on an arbitrary smooth complete intersection of two hyperquadrics in $\P^{5}$, there exist examples for each case of (i) -- (vii). \end{thm}

-\begin{rem} We give some remarks about the above result. \begin{enumerate} \item The vector bundles of type (i-iv) are not stable.
-Others are stable. \item For every vector bundle $\mcE$, $\mcE$ is of type (v) if and only if $\mcE$ is the pull-back of the Spinor bundle on a hyperquadric $Q$ under a finite morphism $X \to Q$ (see Theorem~\ref{thm-H}).
+\begin{rem} We give some remarks about the above result. \begin{enumerate} \item The vector bundles of type (i), (ii) and (v) are Fano bundles \cite{mos2}.
+Others are not Fano bundles but weak Fano bundles. \item The vector bundles of type (i-iv) are not slope stable.
+Others are slope stable. \item For every vector bundle $\mcE$, $\mcE$ is of type (v) if and only if $\mcE$ is the pull-back of the Spinor bundle on a hyperquadric $Q$ under a finite morphism $X \to Q$ (see Theorem~\ref{thm-H}).
 In particular, the vector bundles of type (v) are Fano bundles \cite{mos2}. \item For every vector bundle $\mcE$, $\mcE$ is of type (vi) if and only if $\mcE(1)$ is a special Ulrich bundle \cite[Remark~6.3.3]{Beauville}, which is equivalent to say that $\mcE$ is an instanton bundle with $c_{2}(\mcE)=2$ as in explained in $\S$~\ref{sec-instantonUlrich}. \item Every vector bundle $\mcE$ of type (vii) is an instanton bundle with $c_{2}(\mcE)=3$ (see Corollary~\ref{cor-instanton}).
 Unlike the case (3), there is an instanton bundle $\mcE$ with $c_{2}(\mcE)=3$ which is not a weak Fano bundle (see Remark~\ref{rem-nonweakfano}). \end{enumerate} \end{rem}

 Our result is essentially different from the classification of rank $2$ weak Fano bundles on a hypercubic in $\P^{4}$ \cite{ishi}, which was done by the 3rd author of this article.
-Briefly speaking, he proved that stable rank $2$ weak Fano bundles are always minimal instanton \cite[Theorem~1.1]{ishi}.
+Briefly speaking, he proved that slope stable rank $2$ weak Fano bundles are always minimal instanton \cite[Theorem~1.1]{ishi}.
 In contrast, on a complete intersection of two hyperquadrics, other stable bundles appear.
 Indeed, every weak Fano bundle $\mcE$ of type (vii) in Theorem~\ref{mthm} is a non-minimal instanton bundle.
 Our result also shows that the zero scheme of a general section of $\mcE(1)$ is a non-projectively normal elliptic curve $C$ defined by quadratic equations.
 Hence $\mcE(1)$ is not $0$-regular but globally generated.
 Note that we can not remove the condition that $C$ is defined by quadratic equations (cf. Theorem~\ref{thm-F-chara} and Remark~\ref{rem-nonweakfano}).